cambridgeltl/functional-genomics-ie/README.md

 ### Notes:

 If a key is not marked as always required (AR) or optional (Opt) then it only needs to be present if it is in the required extra fields (REFs) of another value in the parent dict.
+This specification is incomplete, when in doubt check examples or code.

 ### Config options: